-- A minimum of 75 semester credits numbered 1000 or above. - A minimum grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum grade of C and an evaluation of "safe" in clinical practice must be earned in all program and General Education/MnTC requirements. - Satisfy residency requirements.
-See page 27. - Completion of specific degree requirements.
-To receive your diploma, you must apply to graduate. - · The requirements of this program are subject to change without notice.
+- A minimum of 75 semester credits numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum cumulative grade point average (GPA) of 2.0 in all MnTC courses. - Satisfy residency requirements.
+See page 26. - A minimum grade of C and an evaluation of "safe" in clinical practice must be earned in all program and General Education/MnTC requirements. - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.